Elon Musk (Isaacson book)

-Elon Musk is an authorized biography of businessman Elon Musk.
+Elon Musk is an authorized biography of Elon Musk.
 The book was written by Walter Isaacson, a former executive at CNN, TIME and the Aspen Institute who had previously written best-selling biographies of Benjamin Franklin, Albert Einstein, Steve Jobs and Leonardo da Vinci.
 The book was published on September 12, 2023, by Simon & Schuster.

 Background

 Elon Musk first announced that Isaacson was in the process of writing his biography in August 2021.
 He revealed that Isaacson had shadowed him "for several days so far".

 Isaacson followed Musk for the next two years, visiting his SpaceX and Tesla factories and attending board meetings.
 The book is the result of hours of interviews with Musk and his family, friends, colleagues and adversaries.
 Isaacson was present when Musk decided to buy Twitter and to run his new AI company; Musk also shared messages from the Ukrainian minister Mykhailo Fedorov, and some were included in the book.
 Isaacson later said in an interview that "Elon is very mercurial, but he never told me not to put anything in the book."